ADF Logo

 While Adaleia’s victory was massive for the protection of girls, the battle isn’t over yet.

 The very case that enabled the male student to keep competing against girls like Adaleia in West Virginia is now at the U.S. Supreme Court this term.
-And with your help, ADF is standing with the state to challenge the lower court’s ruling.
+And with your help, ADF stood with the state to challenge the lower court’s ruling.

 The case, State of West Virginia v.
-B.P.J., will be heard alongside another case that ADF is involved in from Idaho, Little v.
-Hecox.
+B.P.J., was heard alongside another case that ADF is involved in from Idaho, Little v.
+Hecox, in January 2026.
 Both cases concern state laws that protect women’s sports and private spaces.

-Your support fuels critical cases to defeat lies, defend truth, and advance freedom for everyone.
+Your support fuels critical cases like these to defeat lies, defend truth, and advance freedom for everyone.
 Support brave clients like Adaleia with a gift today.